 Movies have tried to explore these angles in many different ways, but the results have been hit-or-miss.
 Not all such movies are well-made, but the good ones are really good.

-Here are my picks for the best movies with robots and artificial intelligence, from cute Pixar bots to evil world-ending villains.
+Here are the best movies about robots and artificial intelligence, from cute Pixar bots to evil world-ending villains.

 15. M3GAN (2022)

 Directed by Gerard Johnstone

 We're kicking things off with a recent blockbuster that shows us just how scary a little girl can be—in this case, a little robot girl.
 Kids are notoriously selfish and possessive, but "M3GAN" (Model 3 Generative Android) takes that to the extreme.